 Yes you can still enjoy beautiful things: it's all about shopping with a conscience.
 We let you in on our favourite ethical and environmentally friendly fashion in Singapore.

-We know firsthand how difficult it is to kick a fast-fashion habit.
-As hard as we try to reduce waste by renting clothes and only shopping for high-quality wardrobe essentials, it’s a struggle to resist the allure of high street stores or the highly addictive Taobao rabbit hole.
 Our inspiring interview with Green is the New Black founder Stephanie Dickson was a real eye-opener about the part we all play in consumption, waste and pollution.
 Yes we can still enjoy beautiful things: the point is to think about what you’re putting your money towards, what you really need and to shop with a conscience – this means supporting brands that aren’t just environmentally friendly, but ethical too.

 If you’re new to MATTER, here’s what you need to know: it champions connected clothing – essentially knowing where something is made, and by whom.
 All of its items boast story and soul; its heritage-based fabrics are crafted by artisans in India, then finished off in a fair trade factory, where garment construction is the speciality.
 The brand even boasts an organic cotton line of breezy, yet structured pants, as well as ones made from biodegradable fabrics.
 You’ll see quite a few pairs of MATTER pants around Honeycombers HQ – it’s one of our go-to brands, and absolutely worth the investment.